isaacmbowyer/Decision-Records/0011-soc-pattern.md

-# Applying Separation of Concerns in Frontend and Backend
+# Applying Separation of Concerns pattern in Frontend and Backend

 ## Status
 - Accepted